 This non-credit bearing weekly course is intended for Italian language learners who have previously completed a Beginner A1.2 course in the ELP (have completed A1 level) or equivalent.
+You have already covered the 'passato prossimo' tense.

 Coursebook and/or learning resources: